-If you are looking for a strategic land opportunity with a shorter time frame, consider greenfield land.
+If you are looking for a traditional development opportunity with a shorter time frame, consider greenfield land.

 Greenfield land is still protected and a strong planning application has to be made but it’s far easier to promote than Green Belt land.
-The rewards on greenfield land are still substantial.
+The rewards might not be as high, but they can still be substantial.

 What do planning authorities look for?

 It is important to understand how planning authorities judge land promotion applications.
 After all, the success of a strategic land project depends on whether or not it gets promoted through the planning system.

 The key to getting planning permission is to propose a development that helps the local council meet their official local plan goals.